The InCountry Data Residency for Salesforce package lets you configure the required data regulation policies for different Salesforce objects.

-In the Destination Country box, select code of the country for storing the regulated data according to the select data regulation model.
+In the Destination Country box, select code of the country for storing and processing the regulated data according to the select data regulation model.

 Move the Controlled By Parent toggle right to enable the inheritance of configuration from the parent object if applicable.
 If there is no parent object for the current Salesforce object leave it as is.

 In the Source Field box start entering the name of the field which contains the country value (not necessarily in ISO format).
 The package will use the value of this field as an alias.